Documentation Home

 • ST_Contains(g1, g2)

-Returns 1 or 0 to indicate whether g1 completely contains g2.
-This tests the opposite relationship as ST_Within().
+Returns 1 or 0 to indicate whether g1 completely contains g2 (this means that g1 and g2 must not intersect).
+This relationship is the inverse of that tested by ST_Within().

 ST_Contains() handles its arguments as described in the introduction to this section.